Cingrix/Phone-Directory/README.md

 # Phone-Directory
-You can store the details of different contacts.
+You can store the details of different contacts.<br>
 Using only c++